South Sudan ignores reports on oil pollution, birth defects

 It is unclear how the empty containers were taken from Dar Petroleum’s secure compound.
 It took at least two years for the company to stop people from using them, local residents say.

-"The oil company knew what was going on.
+“The oil company knew what was going on.
 There is no way the white containers could have left their yard without the staff in charge knowing.
-But they'll never take responsibility for it," said Ramadan Chan Liol, chairman of the Padang Community Union.
-The group represents people living around the oil areas in Unity and Upper Nile states and acts as a liaison with the oil company.
+But they’ll never take responsibility for it,” said Ramadan Chan Liol, chairman of the Padang Community Union, which acts as a liaison between local residents and the oil company.

 THE STUDIES